-The review needs to follow the steps required by the Biosecurity Act 1993.
-ORC will engage with partners, key stakeholders and other affected parties to develop a proposal for a new plan.
+ORC will engage with community, iwi partners, key stakeholders and other affected parties to develop a proposal for a new plan.
 This proposal will then undergo a public notification process, where everyone can have their say.
-The proposal will provide the basis for the new pest management plan, which the Project Team aims to present to our Council in mid-2028.
+The proposal will provide the basis for the new pest management plan, expected to be presented to Council mid-2028.

 The Regional Pest Management Plan (Pest Plan) sets out the framework for how pest plants and animals specified in the plan will be managed in Otago over the next 10 years.